 Sicily in Florence

-Antonio, the "Revolutionary" Mastru Gilataru
+Antonio, the "Revolutionary" Master Gilataru

-Master Battiato, tasting one of his granitas, said, "This is the meaning of life."
-This is the story of a Sicilian who gave artisanal gelato to the Florentines, and now they can't live without it.
+This is the story of a Sicilian who gave artisanal ice cream to the Florentines, and now they can't do without it.

 My story is that of many Sicilians who refuse to give up.
 I've always maintained that Sicily is a wonderful land where so much can be achieved, and that those who leave only do so because there are certain logics that lead to a crossroads, and so either you take the plunge and make bullying your way of life, or you leave.
 And leaving is what I did when I realized I had no choice, that they wouldn't let me realize my dream here.